Book Now!

 What are Boundaries?

 Boundaries are personal limits we set for ourselves to help us better navigate relationships.
 People set boundaries to protect their time, space, finances, belongings, physical well-being, emotional well-being, and intellect.
-Though we commonly consider boundaries only necessary for harmful or ruptured relationships, boundaries are necessary for all relationships.
-The healthiest relationships have boundaries.
+Though we commonly consider boundaries only necessary for harmful or ruptured relationships, boundaries are essential for all relationships.
+The healthiest relationships have boundaries, but it does not mean that having boundaries is enough for healthy relationships.
+Because boundaries are not uniform, they tend to form in a spectrum.
+In literature, three different types of boundaries are defined: rigid, porous, and healthy (TherapistAid, 2016).
+People generally have different mixes of these three boundary styles.
+Here are definitions of the three boundary styles:

 Some boundaries we may set in our relationships include: